alphagov/notifications-admin/docs/index.md

 * your API key (in JSON Web Token terms this is called the client ID) – used to sign tokens during requests for API resources

 Use the [GOV.UK Notify](https://www.notifications.service.gov.uk/) web application to find your service ID and create API keys.

-**Important:** API keys are secret, so save them somewhere safe.
-Do not commit API keys to public source code repositories.

 ### JSON Web Tokens: claims